Perspectives on Islam and Evolution

 Abouheif has a Facebook page.
 Although he is frequently mentioned on Twitter, he does not himself seem to tweet.
 He served as an advisor for the Science and Islam Video Portal project.

-“The Abouheif Lab: Canada Research Chair in Evolutionary Developmental Biology.”
+“The Abouheif Lab: Evolutionary & Developmental Biology.”
 McGill University Biology Department.
-Accessed 31 August 2015.
+Accessed 31 January 2018.